 - I have used a 50-50 mix of all purpose flour and rice flour.
 The muffin is much flatter than a regular muffin but adding the yogurt helps build it back up.

-Summertime Ways to Use this Recipe
+More Ways to Use a Blueberry Muffin Recipe

 - Use them for a mid-morning or afternoon snack.
 Add a schmear of cream cheese, goat cheese or a nut butter (almond, peanut) for more protein.

 - Place one in a small bowl and add a scoop of creme fraiche, whipped cream or even ice cream and a flavored syrup like chocolate or hazelnut to make a delicious dessert.
 Adding a scoop of fresh fruit to a plain muffin works too!